 Climate change

-The goal of the City of Reykjavík is to become carbon neutral by 2040, while making sure the changes needed to address climate change are made in an environmentally friendly and people-centered way.
-The City of Reykjavik supports the Paris Agreement's goal of limiting global warming to 1.5°C. We will review these Actions every 5 years starting from 2025 in accordance with the Paris Agreement of 2015.
+Reykjavík City aims to become carbon neutral by 2040, while making sure the changes needed to address climate change are made in an environmentally friendly and people-centered way.
+The City will support the Paris Agreement's goal to keep global warming below 1.5°C. Actions will be reviewed in 2025 and every five years after that, in line with the 2015 Paris Agreement.
 And measure their success at least once a year.

 Climate Action Plan